Available with Standard or Advanced license.

 One of the subtype values that defines the Asset group field for the Device feature class is Valve.
 This serves as one of the major classifications for the Device feature class.

 An attribute domain named GasDeviceValveAssetType is created and assigned to the Asset type field for the Valve subtype.
-It contains the allowable values for a finer level of classification for the valve features.
+It contains the allowed values for a finer level of classification of valve features.

 1